rackerlabs/docs-developer-blog/_posts/2019-04-02-introduction-to-cpadmin.md

 it in PuTTY&reg; to monitor the CM status and start or stop the manager from the backend.
 You don’t need to open an application URL to monitor a CM or to start or stop the manager.
 With this tool, you can execute multiple tasks with a single command.
-CPADMIN replaces **cmclean.sql**, so you should use CPADMIN to perform that function.
+CPADMIN replaces **cmclean.sql**, so use CPADMIN to perform that function.
 You can do multiple CP-related tasks from the backend, which you previously could not perform.